Skip to content

 Strain on Shared Resources

 When laundry capacity falls short of demand, the effects extend beyond wait times.
-Students compete for machines, tensions rise over abandoned loads, and a routine utility becomes a source of daily friction.
+Students compete for machines, abandoned loads become flash points, and a routine utility becomes a source of daily friction.
+The removal of equipment without a communicated repair or replacement timeline compounded an existing capacity challenge, a situation familiar to many campus housing programs managing aging infrastructure.

 Why It Matters